skalarproduktraum/phd-thesis/chapters/rendering.md

 ### Out-of-core rendering

-Out-of-core rendering describes techniques for rendering volumetric data that does not fit into the GPU memory or main memory of a computer, and is therefore out-of-core.
+Out-of-core (OOC) rendering describes techniques for rendering volumetric data that does not fit into the GPU memory or main memory of a computer, and is therefore out-of-core.

 BigDataViewer[@Pietzsch:2015hl] has introduced a HDF5[@hdf52017]-based pyramid image file format that is now widely used.
 The program itself displays single slices that can be arbitrarily oriented to the user, and loads them on-the-fly from local or remote data sources (see Figure \ref{fig:bdvDrosophila} for an example).